Vaccine rollout, U.S. stimulus boost global economic outlook: OECD

 That marked a sharp increase from its last outlook in early December, when the Paris-based policy forum forecast global growth of 4.2% this year and 3.7% next year.

-But important risks loomed over the improved outlook, notably in the form of how fast authorities get vaccine shots to people, how soon restrictions are lifted and whether new variants are kept in check.
+But significant risks loom over the improved outlook, notably in the form of how fast authorities get vaccine shots to people, how soon restrictions are lifted and whether new variants of the coronavirus are kept in check.

-“The top policy priority is to ensure that all resources necessary are used to produce and fully deploy vaccinations as quickly as possible,” the OECD said in the report.
+“Not vaccinating fast enough risks undermining the fiscal stimulus that has been put in place,” OECD chief economist Laurence Boone told an online news conference.

+Singling out Europe for its slow rollout, she said government money injected into the economy risked ending up in consumers’ savings if they cannot soon return to more normal lives.

 Global gross domestic product was seen returning to pre-pandemic levels by the middle of this year, albeit with large divergences between countries.